 A Gem in the Great Lakes

-The Georgian Bay Biosphere Reserve is a globally unique freshwater archipelago of islands, acting as a natural corridor for species movement across land and water.
+The Georgian Bay Biosphere is a globally unique freshwater archipelago of islands, acting as a natural corridor for species movement across land and water.
 Relatively few roads and lower development have made this region an important place for species conservation.
 However, with more local development, expanding road networks, the spread of invasive species and climate change, our biodiversity is at risk.

 Our Community Projects